ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 * G2 Logs and Broadcasts lock-assertion information (2.3): Gateway G2 logs a copy of the signed lock-assertion message received in Step 2.4 to its local state data DB2.
-      G2 may also broadcast the fasts of the lock-assertion to all members of network NW2.
+      G2 may also broadcast an update regarding the lock-assertion to all members of network NW2.
       The mechanism to log and to broadcast is out of scope for SATP.